solipuram/CI_Demo/README.md

   </distributionManagement>
 ```

-##Add the Nexus Credinatls in setting.xml
+##Add the Nexus Credinatls in setting.xml on the
 file in local machine at  /usr/share/maven/conf/settings.xml and add a server block to it.
 ```
  <servers>